 + PRO: Sauna culture

-Many people visit saunas regularly as part of their lifestyle – indeed, 'sauna' is a Finnish word.
-It is an interesting atmosphere and is something that many new arrivals and tourists try out.
-Where the weather may not be to one’s liking, a sauna experience may make up for it.
+Many people visit saunas regularly as part of their lifestyle – indeed, ‘sauna’ is a Finnish word.
+It is an interesting atmosphere that is something that many new arrivals and tourists try out.
+While the weather may not be to one’s liking, a sauna experience may make up for it.

 + PRO: Finland is a safe country

-When moving abroad, expats often worry about their safety, if they should cling on to their bag when using public transport, not carry valuable items with them or not walk alone at night.
-In Finland, new arrivals should not over-stress about these issues as it is a safe environment, including for families and children.
+When moving abroad, expats often worry about their safety and whether they should cling to their bags when using public transport, not carry valuable items with them or not walk alone at night.
+In Finland, new arrivals should not worry too much about these issues as it is a safe environment, including for families and children.

 - CON: People may seem unfriendly at first